We founded churches, schools, hospitals,

 We have changed our course many times,

-so little different of those primitive hordes,
+so little different from those primitive hordes,

 We have never had even that natural gift of birds,

-by each season of their lives.
+in each season of their lives.

 Saints and sinners, side by side, we write our history,

-if we lacked wit and sapience,
+if we have never lacked wit and sapience,

 it has never lacked a plenty of love.